 Car accidents can happen fast, and you must be prepared with proper knowledge and insurance.

 If you cause an accident, you can become responsible to others for their injuries and/or property damage.
 This is where your auto insurance liability limits come into play.
 Most states, including Pennsylvania, require that you purchase a minimum amount of bodily injury and property damage coverage.
+Discover the insurance minimums for your state here.
 However, buying only state minimum limits may not be enough.
 Having adequate liability coverage can differentiate between being well protected and potential financial disaster.

 Pennsylvania requires minimum insurance coverage of 15/30/5.
 What does that mean?

 Minimum liability limits of 15/30/5 mean the insurance company will provide bodily injury liability coverage up to $15,000 per person injured in any one accident, $30,000 for all persons injured in any one accident, and up to $5,000 for property damages in any one accident.

 What happens if I have minimum limits and have an accident with damages that exceed my policy limits?